-The picture is similar for IMR (not presented), with the exception that relative to the U5MR, the IHME assume higher IMR (over 72% of U5MR) than do the other sources (averages 69%) when the U5MRs are around 80, which results in the estimates of IMR being even higher relative to those of the RMS.
-The RMS and IGME estimates are similar for 2002-2010, after which the RMS estimate a greater decline to 2011 and then little change to 2014, whereas the IGME rates decline slowly after 2010.
+The picture is similar for IMR (not presented), with the exception that relative to the U5MR, the 2016 GBD assume higher IMR (over 73% of U5MR) than do the other sources (averages 68%) when the U5MRs are around 80, which results in the estimates of IMR being even higher relative to those of the RMS.
+The RMS and IGME estimates are similar for 2002-2010, after which the RMS estimate a greater decline to 2011 and then little change to 2014 after which they decline slowly, whereas the IGME rates show little decline after 2010, ending up, along with most other recent estimates about 10 per mille higher than the RMS estimates.
+The SADHS estimate of IMR for last five years is much higher than the RMS estimates and thus more consistent with the other recent estimates, which suggests that the RMS estimates of IMR may be too low in recent years.
+However, it is also substantially higher for the previous five years, and given that the SADHS estimate of neonatal mortality appears to be too high in the past 10 years, further investigation is needed to determine the true extent of the errors.